 Norlin's East Lobby features a large alcove with a display area, benches and overhead monitor which posts building information, events, tips and hours of operation.

 Pass by the elevators and through the fire doors.
 Straight ahead are the stairs to the Norlin Basement (we'll come back to that shortly) and to the right, past the campus phone, is a doorway leading to a long corridor which leads through a study area and lockers and on to the Southwest Study Room.

 This room contains long, wide desks and chairs that enable students to spread out their work.
 A photocopy machine and SCARPIEs (quick use computers) are available.
 The first floor restrooms are nearby along the west corridor.

 From the Southwest Study Room continue into the adjacent corridor and, using either the stairs or elevator at the opposite end, go up one flight to the 2nd Floor.
-Directly opposite Norlin's west entrance is the Circulation/Reserve Desk, a part of Access Services.
+Directly opposite Norlin's west entrance is the Circulation/Reserve Desk.

 - Interlibrary Loan

 To check out a book, present it with your ID at this desk.
 Self checkout stations are also available here.
 If you cannot find a particular book on the shelf, inquire here.
 If the book is checked out, you may have it recalled to the Circulation Desk, or, if it cannot be found, you may have it traced.
 This may also be done via the Chinook Catalog using your campus IdentiKey.

 Patrons beyond the CU Boulder Campus may apply for borrowing privileges here.
 Circulation Desk Supervisors handle payments and reconciling accounts.
 You can drop off library materials at the Circulation Desk and, if you wish, request a return receipt.
 The Circulation Department is committed to helping the disabled.